BrunoWallner/audioviz/README.md

     let event_sender = audio_stream.get_event_sender();

-    // initiating the audio sending thread, that captures audio using cpal and then sends it to audio_stream via the event_sender
+    // initiating the audio sending thread, that captures audio using cpal and then sends it to audio_stream via the event_sender let event_sender_clone = event_sender.clone();
-    // I actually dont fully know how to use cpal so it could be partially wrong but it works at least a bit let event_sender_clone = event_sender.clone();
     thread::spawn(move || {
         let host = cpal::default_host();